PapenfussLab/gridss/Readme.md

 This is likely to be caused by a crash during alignment in libsswjni.
 See the sswjni sections for details on how to disable libsswjni or recompile it for your system.

+### Illegal Instruction

+Your CPU does not support the SSE2 instruction set.
+See the sswjni sections for details on how to disable libsswjni.

 # Visualisation of results

 ## VcfBreakendToReadPair